stephentetley/docsoup/README.md

 # docsoup

-Extraction parser combinators for Word docs.
+Extraction combinators for Word docs.

-This is not a Word parser per se - it uses Com automation rather than directly reading files; it is inspired by island parsing and intends to extract fragments rather than a whole syntax tree.
-However it can be used to write useful data extractors, especially for documents with information in regular tables.
+This is not a Word parser per se - it uses the Office OpenXml SDK to get a view of the document rather than directly reading files.